shawnhar/stuart/README.md

 - Use a rich set of image effects to tweak your photos
 - Apply effects to the whole image or just selected parts of it
 - Feather selected regions for smooth transitions
-- Universal Windows Platform app - runs on Windows 10 PCs and phones
+- Runs on Windows 10 PCs and phones

 #### Supported effects

-- Framing
+- Framing:
     - Crop
     - Straighten
-- Color adjustment
+- Color adjustment:
     - Exposure
     - Highlights & Shadows
     - Temperature & Tint
     - Contrast
     - Saturate
-- Stylize
+- Stylize:
     - Grayscale
     - Sepia
     - Vignette
-- Special effects
+- Special effects:
     - Blur
     - Motion blur
     - Sharpen